Legislation

 The current Drinking Water Directive (DWD) was published in 1998.
 As early as 2003 the Commission organised a stakeholder consultation on the need for revision.
 This resulted in a broad consensus that amendments to the parameters lists and introduction of a risk based approach (comparable to that of Water Safety Plans) were desirable.
 The Commission subsequently appointed two committees under Article 12 of the DWD to examine (a) microbiological parameters and (b) sampling and analysis.
 At the same time consultants were appointed to develop proposals for chemical parameters.

 Seven years on and the Commission appear to have little appetite for a new Directive, although arguments for introducing greater flexibility while maintaining health protection and consumer confidence are compelling.
-The Foundation has commissioned John Fawell MBE to report on progress with the review of the DWD.
 For more information